 The leafy green perennial plants mentioned above can be the equivalent of common annual crops like broccoli, cabbage, and other brassicas, or other leafy greens like spinach or chard.
 They can be cooked in much the same way as these plants and used as replacements or alternatives to them in a range of recipes.

-So if you want to live more sustainably, and go greener in your garden, creating perennial polycultures and growing some perennial vegetables could be a great way to go.
+So if you want to live more sustainably, and go greener in your garden, creating these polycultures and growing some could be a great way to go.